 Adjusting to a new community and culture – and seeking care within a different health care system – can be challenging at first.

 We want you to feel comfortable contacting us for any reason, and hope you will speak openly with your health care provider(s) about any questions or concerns you may have.
-Our staff is experienced serving students from all over the world, and is responsive to the diversity of cultures, beliefs, practices, and values represented by our international community.
+Our staff members are experienced serving students from all over the world, and are responsive to the diversity of cultures, beliefs, practices, and values represented by our international community.

 If you have a concern you wish to discuss and don’t know where to start, please contact one of our Patient Advocates.

 Please review our Especially for New Students page for information that applies to all new students – domestic and international.

 Health care in the U.S.

 In the United States – and in Ithaca – you will find five basic levels of care.
 Refer to the information below for an overview of how health care works in the United States, and to learn which level of care is most appropriate for which type of health concern.

 For most illnesses, injuries, and preventive health care, people usually go first to their “primary care provider” – similar to your family doctor or health practitioner at home.

 For students, Cornell Health is your primary care provider, for both medical and mental health needs.
 For most of your needs, you should start with Cornell Health to get the most comprehensive and cost-effective care. [see all Services]